Soft-Mahmood/alx-low_level_programming/0x0E-structures_typedef/README.md

-This directory is for my structures tasks.

-File dog.h contains a new type struct dog with the elements:
+File dog.h is a header file containing a new type "struct dog".

-	name with type char *

-	age with type float

-	owner with type char *

-File 1-init_dog.c contains a function that initialize a variable of type struct dog
+File 1-init_dog.c a function that initialize a variable of type struct dog.

-File 2-print_dog.c contains a function that prints a struct dog
+File 2-print_dog.c is a function that prints a struct dog.

-File 4-new_dog.c has a function that creates a new dog.
+File 4-new_dog.c is a function that creates a new dog.

-file 5-free_dog.c contains a function that frees dogs
+File 5-free_dog.c is a function that frees dogs.